andreattad/Flower_covers_phenocams/Phase_1_3.md

 ```

-## Remove too close pixels
+## Remove close pixels
-To prevent duplicated pixels after downscaling the images (refer to the subsequent section for downscaling details), any labelled pixels that were within a distance of 8 pixels from one another were eliminated from the dataset.
+To prevent duplicated pixels after downscaling the images, any labelled pixels that were within a distance of 8 pixels from one another were eliminated from the dataset.
 The labelling phase resulted in a table where the class and pixel coordinates were stored.
 ```
 library(raster)
 library(sp)